PDOK/webservices-workshop/src/WORKSHOP.md

 ![BRT-Achtergrondkaart](images/brta.png "BRT-Achtergrondkaart")

-<a id="markdown-33-adding-wms-to-viewer" name="33-adding-wms-to-viewer"></a>
+<a id="markdown-adding-wms-layer" name="adding-wms-layer"></a>

-### 3.3.
-Adding WMS to Viewer
+## Adding WMS Layer

-> TODO: Summary of section.
+Now you are going to add a [WMS](#web-map-service-wms) layer to your map as basemap layer.

-<a id="markdown-331-adding-wms-layer-to-viewer" name="331-adding-wms-layer-to-viewer"></a>
+<a id="markdown-adding-wms-layer-to-viewer" name="adding-wms-layer-to-viewer"></a>

-#### 3.3.1.
-Adding WMS Layer to Viewer
+### Adding WMS Layer to Viewer

 Now we have good looking basemap it is time to display something on top of it.

-[*NWB Wegen*](https://www.pdok.nl/introductie/-/article/nationaal-wegen-bestand-nwb-) dataset which is also published as a WMS service.
+[*NWB Wegen*](https://www.pdok.nl/introductie/-/article/nationaal-wegen-bestand-nwb-) data set which is also published as a WMS service.
 The *Geo Services* tab provides a [WMS service url](https://geodata.nationaalgeoregister.nl/nwbwegen/wms?request=GetCapabilities&service=wms).
 The URL provided links to the `capabilities` document, which describes what the service is capable of.
 The capabilities document lists which layers, styles, image formats and projections are available and more.

-To add the `wegvakken` layer from the WMS service to the map add the following to the `view/index.js` document before the declaration of the `map` object and do not forget to add `wsmLayer` to the map object.
-We also need to set the zoomlevel of the initial view to `14` in order to see the WMS layer.
-This is due to the way this WMS service is configured, in the capabilities document the `wegvakken` layer has a `MaxScaleDenominator` property set to `50000`.
-This means that the layer is visible from scale `1:1` until `1:50000`.
-In terms of WMTS zoomlevels this means that layer is visible from zoomlevel `14` and up.
+To add the `wegvakken` layer from the WMS service to the map add the following to the `view/index.js` document before the declaration of the `map` object.

 ```js
 import ImageLayer from 'ol/layer/Image'